dhhruv/Contactless-Attendance-System/README.md

 -----------------------------------

 #### Create Environment
-First open the terminal or command line in the IDE.Then write the following code.
+First open the terminal or command line in the IDE and copy the following code.
 ```
 python -m venv venv
 ```
-Then activate the enviroment using the code below for windows.
+Then activate the virtual enviroment using the code below for windows.
 ```
 .\venv\Scripts\activate
 ```